 How to Avoid Future Failures?

 In my experience, what happens if you fail a class in college is that you become jumpy and paranoid.
 I was sure the Algebra professor was out to get me dismissed from school, so I needed to be the model student.
 I had perfect attendance and started on homework the moment it was assigned.

 Despite my best efforts, I did not miraculously become a Math genius.
 My brain is just not wired that way.
 When I got the first C on my second go, I knew I would fail the class again.
 This time, I was smarter and researched writing companies that help complete student homework.
-It took me a week to find the website with mostly good reviews and prices that would not leave me broke.
-Paying for the paper was the best decision, as my next assignment got an A, and I could finally see myself passing Algebra.
+It took me a week to find a trustworthy website.
+Paying for the paper was the best decision.
+I got an A for my assignment.
+Finally, I was done with Algebra.

 Failing a class in community college and Ivy League school and equally embarrassing and disheartening.
 Staying positive and proactive is the way to get over the Fs and Ds.
-I hope my story gave you hope and gave some useful insight into how to deal with failing a class in college.
+I hope my story gave you hope and gave some useful insight.
+And now you know how to deal with failing a class in college.